AI Debugging With Persistent Memory: Stop Investigating the Same Bug Twice

 The recurring lockfile problem

-A development team spent 10 days debugging a pattern that kept showing up in different forms.
-Their monorepo used pnpm, but one service (mcp-server) had been set up with npm — and the CI pipeline kept failing in new and interesting ways.
+We spent 10 days debugging a pattern that kept showing up in different forms.
+Our monorepo uses pnpm, but one service (mcp-server) had been set up with npm — and our CI pipeline kept failing in new and interesting ways.

 Five separate incidents, each diagnosed fresh: